Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

 # Optimizing FFXIV Trust EXP with Integer Linear Programming

 I've been a long time player of _Final Fantasy XIV_, and in the past weeks I've been playing its recently released expansion _Dawntrail_.
 As is typical for expansions to massively-multiplayer online role-playing games, _Dawntrail_ raised the level cap--from level 90 to level 100.
-This also includes a corresponding increase to the level cap of the Trust system, a game mode where the player can form a party with three non-playable characters (NPCs) and take them into a dungeon.
+This also includes a corresponding increase to the level cap of the Trust system, a game mode where the player can form a party with three AI-controlled non-playable characters (NPCs) and take them into a dungeon.
 Since each dungeon takes approximately 30 minutes to clear and there are 8 NPCs to level up in total, it would take quite a lot of time to get all NPCs to level 100.